Downlink/test/Readme.md

 [![Version npm](https://img.shields.io/npm/v/m2m.svg?logo=npm)](https://www.npmjs.com/package/m2m)
 ![Custom badge](https://img.shields.io/endpoint?url=https%3A%2F%2Fwww.node-m2m.com%2Fm2m%2Fbuild-badge%2F2021)

-m2m is a client module for machine-to-machine communication framework  [node-m2m](https://www.node-m2m.com).
+m2m is a multi-platform client module for machine-to-machine communication framework  [node-m2m](https://www.node-m2m.com).

 The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, network gateways, workflow orchestration and many others.

 Deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
-Clients will access the device servers through its user assigned device *id*.
+Device servers are accessible through its user assigned device *id*.

 Access to devices is restricted to authenticated users only.
 Communications between client and device servers are fully encrypted using TLS protocol.